barberezra/final-project/Daily Report Not Jack.md

 # 4/26/19
 Kept working on editing the boiler plate of the library to custom fit our needs, but ran into a really annoying 404.
 Progress is slow but steady.

+# 4/30/19
+Not even riley could see what was wrong because of the lack of a debugger, making the library take way more time than it is worth.
+Switched to a new library though!